NalishJain/IIITD-PYQs/README.md

 ## How to Contribute

-We welcome contributions from students who are willing to share past year questions from additional courses.
+I welcome contributions from students who are willing to share past year questions from additional courses.
 If you have taken a course and possess the past year papers, feel free to contribute by following these steps:

 1. Fork the repository.
 2. Create a new branch for your contributions.